 Avoid talentless turnover by positioning your open jobs to attract quantity and quality.

 Take a look at your job listing.
-Is the description detailed enough to tell candidates precisely what they’ll be doing day-to-day?
+Is the job description detailed enough to tell candidates precisely what they’ll be doing day-to-day?
 Do your qualifications include specific numbers instead of general wants?
 (For example, it’s better to say “Served as a waitress for 5+ years” instead of “Experienced waitress.”)

 Lastly, review your section about company culture.
 Nowadays, more people in the workforce care about the environment in which they work.
 Use your job listing as another place to market your restaurant as a place of employment.
 It’s not only about you attracting employees; it’s also about making employees be attracted to you.

-Conducting interviews that reveal the best staff
+3. Conduct interviews that reveal the best staff

 So, you’ve marketed your restaurant as a great place to work and attracted a long list of quality applications.
 These folks may look great on paper, but how do you assess and discover the very best candidates?
 The goal here is simple: Hire to avoid turnover.